 - Corner Gas Animated: In "Spy Me to the Moon", Hank gets really into conspiracy theories, but he thinks the idea of the moon landing being faked in a movie studio is ridiculous.
 After all, why would there even be a movie studio on the moon?

 - The Family Guy episode "Don't Make Me Over" has a Cut Away Gag that shows Neil Armstrong finishing up the filming of the moon landing, then walking out back of the studio to head home.
 A fan recognizes him and questions why he isn't up in space.
 Neil nervously tries to make up an excuse before panicking.

 Neil Armstrong: Oh, uhh, there was a tape delay, and uh solar winds and...
 (Bashes the guy with his space helmet and stuffs him into his trunk.)

 - In the "Meet the Manger Babies" episode of King of the Hill, conspiracy theorist Dale Gribble suggests that the Super Bowl is pre-selected and is filmed in an unidentifiable location where they filmed the fake Moon landing, months before the game ever began.
 In the "Dale to the Chief" episode, Dale discovers that the government report on the Kennedy assassination actually made sense and said, "If the government was right about this then maybe we really did go to the moon."

-- In the Megas XLR episode "Don't Tell Mom the Baby Sitter is Coop", Coop flys Megas to the moon in an attempt to show off to his cousin, once there they land next to one of the Apollo sites knocking over the lander.
+- In the Megas XLR episode "Don't Tell Mom the Baby Sitter is Coop", Coop flys Megas to the moon in an attempt to show off to his cousin, once there they land next to one of the Apollo sites and knocks over the lander.
 Coop comments about it before he kicks some dust over the lander.

 Coop: See I told you they didn't fake that.